zliobaite/zliobaite.github.io/_posts/2015-5-23-digital-redlining.md

 The problem was that those redlined neighbourhoods were typically populated by racial minorities.
 Even though banks were not using race information for denying credits directly, the policy was affecting racial minorities worse than others.

 Digital redlining is the same but with algorithms.
 For example, nowadays banks are not allowed to use age in credit scoring models.
-So the first thing a bank decides is to remove the age variable from the intputs (true story).
+So the first thing a bank decides is to remove the age variable from the inputs (true story).

 All is fine if the other input variables are independent from age, but that's rarely the case.
 Age may be correlated, for instance, with income.
 Income is a valid predictor for credit scoring, so it can be part of the model.
 What happens next?

-If there was no age bias in the hitorical credit risk data then no problem.
+If there was no age bias in the historical credit risk data then no problem.
 But if in there is an undesired age bias beyond what is explained by income, for instance, due to biased decisions in the past, then the credit scoring model would pick up those biases from the data even if age is removed from the model.

 Here is a toy example.
 Suppose credit risk historically has been decided by human analysts presuming that younger clients have higher risk, and clients with lower income have higher risk.
 In the data income is related to age.